mikelgmh/cookie-manager/README.md

 {
     askOnce: true, // If the user already accepted the cookies, don't ask again on page reload
     askOnChange: true, // Ask again if cookieCategories array is modified.
 This overrides the askOnce option
+    askAgainIfRejectedAfterDays: -1, // -1 to disable, set to 30 to ask after 30 days if the user rejected any cookie
     delay: 0, // Sets a timeout to show the banner / modal using the init() method.
     modalOptions: { // Options for the modal
         inject: true, // Inject the HTML of the modal using Javascript.
 This might cause CSP issues if CSP is on